kkchaudhary11/Search-Speech-Plugin/README.md

 <button class="record_btn" id="micButton" style="font-size: 20px; vertical-align: top; margin-right: -70%; z-index: 1;  position: relative;"></button>
 ```
 You can positon the button according to your webpage and change the paramereters like font-size,margin etc. accordingly.

+_NOTE: Do not insert mic button inside span/div containing input box and search button_